markoch/code-review/README.md

 ## Phase 1: The Light Pass

 ### General
-- Code formatter has been used
+- Code formatting has been used
 - Line indentation char and line breaks
 - Only required files are changed
 - Disagreement between code and specification